Elderjs/plugins/packages/seo-check/README.md

 # Elder.js Plugin: SEO Check

-Checks the generated HTML for common SEO issues along with tips.
+Checks the generated HTML for more than 50 common SEO issues along with tips on fixing them.

 Works in single page mode and site wide mode.

 Pro users can easily use this plugin to fire off an email to the marketing/content team any time an SEO issue is encountered.

-## Working Checks
+## Checks

 ### Sitewide